stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 !!! summary

     `$OAK` is SRCC's research data storage offering.
-It provides an affordable, long-term storage option for labs and reserachers, and is ideally suited to host large datasets, or curated, post-processed results from job campaigns, as well as final results used for publication.
+It provides an affordable, longer-term storage option for labs and researchers, and is ideally suited to host large datasets, or curated, post-processed results from job campaigns, as well as final results used for publication.
+Easily order `$OAK` online using the [Oak Storage Service page][url_oak].

-!!! warning "OAK is opt-in"
+!!! warning "Oak is opt-in"

     `$OAK` is available as an option on Sherlock.
 Meaning that only members of groups which have purchased storage on Oak can access this filesystem.
 For